 The choir celebrated its 40th anniversary season in 2012 with a performance of the glorious Duruflé Requiem,

 alongside motets by Josquin.

-(chamber organ), together with a concert in the Voices of London Festival.
+and have participated in a concert in the Voices of London Festival.